 Our campus has been acknowledged for our emphasis on accessibility and affordability as well.
 We are federally recognized as a Hispanic-Serving Institution, a designation we received in 2015.
 UC Santa Barbara is also ranked No. 3 among the nation’s top colleges doing the most for low-income students, according to the most recent New York Times College Access Index.
 These rankings emphasize our commitment to academic excellence and diversity – two pillars of our university.

 Also paramount to our educational mission is the free and open exchange of ideas.
 With a student body of more than 23,000 students, we encourage you to learn from each other and the variety of perspectives represented in our diverse campus community.
 We ask you to join with us in preserving the values we cherish as an academic institution, fostering an atmosphere that is respectful, supportive, and welcoming to all.

 As part of the college experience, you also will find camaraderie among peers who share your same interests.
 You have the opportunity to meet new people and gain valuable life skills through hundreds of active campus organizations and countless volunteer opportunities, as well as other social, cultural, and recreational co-curricular activities.
 Whether on or off campus, we ask that you uphold the integrity of our UC Santa Barbara community by serving as good neighbors and good stewards.

-We are proud to have you as part of our UC Santa Barbara family, and my wife, Dilling, and I look forward to seeing you on campus.
+An exciting year awaits you!
+We are so proud to have you with us, and my wife, Dilling, and I look forward to seeing you around campus throughout the year.

 Henry T. Yang